NoobTaco/MidnightTesting/test-cases/ntui-media-lsm-integration.md

 ## Test Steps

 ### 1. Font Testing
-- [ ] Confirm all NTUI-media fonts appear in the LibSharedMedia font list
+- [x] Confirm all NTUI-media fonts appear in the LibSharedMedia font list ✅
-- [ ] Select each NTUI-media font in a compatible addon (e.g., WeakAuras, Details!, ElvUI)
+- [x] Select each NTUI-media font in a compatible addon (e.g., WeakAuras, Details!, ElvUI) ✅
-- [ ] Verify correct rendering in-game (no missing glyphs, correct style)
+- [x] Verify correct rendering in-game (no missing glyphs, correct style) ✅
-- [ ] Test fallback behavior if a font is missing
+- [x] Test fallback behavior if a font is missing ✅

 ### 2. Audio File Testing
-- [ ] Confirm all NTUI-media audio files are listed in LibSharedMedia
+- [x] Confirm all NTUI-media audio files are listed in LibSharedMedia ✅
-- [ ] Play each audio file via a compatible addon or script
+- [x] Play each audio file via a compatible addon or script ✅
-- [ ] Verify correct playback (no distortion, correct file)
+- [x] Verify correct playback (no distortion, correct file) ✅
-- [ ] Test fallback or error handling for missing files
+- [x] Test fallback or error handling for missing files ✅

 ### 3. Graphics Testing
-- [ ] Confirm all NTUI-media statusbars, backgrounds, and icons are available in LibSharedMedia
+- [x] Confirm all NTUI-media statusbars, backgrounds, and icons are available in LibSharedMedia ✅
-- [ ] Select each graphic in a compatible addon (e.g., as a statusbar texture)
+- [x] Select each graphic in a compatible addon (e.g., as a statusbar texture) ✅
-- [ ] Verify correct display (no corruption, correct image)
+- [x] Verify correct display (no corruption, correct image) ✅
-- [ ] Test fallback for missing/corrupt graphics
+- [x] Test fallback for missing/corrupt graphics ✅

 ## Expected Results
 - All NTUI-media assets are available and selectable via LibSharedMedia